mathiswi/typst-resume/README.md

 - `template.typ`: Contains all the styling and layout functions
 - `cv-showcase.typ`: A demo/showcase version with dummy data that can be published or shared
 - `cv-personal.typ`: Your personal CV (kept in sync with a copy in the parent directory)
-- `sync-cv.sh`: Script to sync your CV between directories

 ## Features